yaraoyoussef/ADM-HW3/README.md

 ---

-# Datasets
+## Datasets

 - **'df_restaurants'**
-| A dataset created wih the basic information extracted for each restaurant
+  A dataset created wih the basic information extracted for each restaurant.

 - **`df_restaurants_coordinates.csv`**
   A dataset containing all restaurants, their information, and their respective coordinates.